Sebmaster/generate-ssh/README.md

-﻿generate-ssh
-###

-generate-ssh is a small wrapper around the ssh-keygen tool.
+﻿generate-ssh is a small wrapper around the ssh-keygen tool.
 It supports proper error handling, doesn't call the callback multiple times (:<) and has some support for locating the ssh-keygen executable on Windows.

 generate(opts { additionalPaths, comment, bits }, cb(err, data{ private, public }))